 What will I take home?

-Use the calculator above to see an illustrative take-home for 2025/26.
+Use the calculator above to see an illustrative take-home for the 2026/27 tax year.
+Gross comes from our pay datasets; tax and NI use current-year rules.
 Your actual payslip may differ due to pension tiers, student loan or other deductions.
 Scotland uses different income tax bands.

 Disclaimer